 But what were their diets like?
 Typically, due to being hunter-gatherers, they survived off meats, fish, nuts, and other wild-gathered foods, like purslane leaves.1 These eating habits, which have become commonly known as the paleo diet, have gained popularity over recent times with some studies linking this way of eating to greater overall health, in addition to aiding weight loss, type 2 diabetes, and cardiovascular disease.
-But if the paleo diet isn't undertaken properly it can quickly lead to nutritional and digestive system deficiencies.2, 3 Here we'll take you through what the paleo diet is and how it can benefit your health as well as the potential health pitfalls of the diet and what you can do to protect your gut health along the way.
+But if the paleo diet isn't undertaken properly it can quickly lead to nutritional and digestive system deficiencies.2, 3Here we'll take you through what the paleo diet is and how it can benefit your health as well as the potential health pitfalls of the diet and what you can do to protect your gut health along the way.

 Is your body designed to cope with the diet of our distant ancestors?
-Paleo diet adherents who argue yes typically reason that, because the human race existed for a long time hunting and gathering for food - 35,000 years compared to 10,000 years in the agricultural era - our bodies have evolved based on the foods our paleolithic ancestors ate.4 These foods include:
+Paleo diet adherents who argue yes typically reason that, because the human race existed for a long time hunting and gathering for food - 35,000 years compared to 10,000 years in the agricultural era - our bodies have evolved based on the foods our palaeolithic ancestors ate.4 These foods include:

 Whereas, the foods that our ancestors didn't have access to (as a result of a lack of modern agricultural practices), and thus those on the paleo diet should avoid, include:

 A well-planned paleo diet can be highly beneficial for your overall health.
 It is high in fibre, antioxidants, mono- and polyunsaturated fats, and protein.
 It also supplies potassium, which is typically deficient in people consuming a Western diet.
-The diet also boasts a low glycemic index, in contrast with the Western diet which typically includes carbohydrates that spike blood sugar.5 A recent study revealed that the low glycemic index of the carbohydrates sources in the paleo diet, which includes beets, sweet potatoes and squash, promoted a reduction in overall glucose levels by 36% and reduced insulin secretion by 30% in comparison with a conventional diet.6
+The diet also boasts a low glycemic index, in contrast with the Western diet which typically includes carbohydrates that spike blood sugar.5, A recent study revealed that the low glycemic index of the carbohydrates sources in the paleo diet, which includes beets, sweet potatoes and squash, promoted a reduction in overall glucose levels by 36% and reduced insulin secretion by 30% in comparison with a conventional diet.6

 The paleo diet notably eliminates dairy products, which for many people are reliable sources of Vitamin D and calcium - two important nutrients for developing and maintaining strong bones.
 If you don't get enough calcium and vitamin D you might be at increased risk of bone mineral loss and cardiovascular disease.7, 8 If you adopt the paleo diet, it's important that you make sure you get these from other food sources, like broccoli, kale, and spinach for calcium and seafood for vitamin D.